exitus1/Video-Scripts/journalproposal2022.md

 This proposal does not include translations.

-This proposal will fund the work done between May 1 and December 31, 2022.
+This proposal will fund the work done between May 1, 2022 and January 31, 2023.
+One extra month is added to complete the December 2022 issue.

 All billing will be performed in Decred's Contractor Management System.
 Any unused funds will stay in the Treasury.

 ## Feedback